 Tartu town is situated in Southern Estonia, and driving distance from Valters hometown Alūksne is only 140 km.
 The road took us through scenic countryside covered with sleepy villages and beautiful pine forests.

-Estonias most enjoyable aspect lies within its extensive and diverse landscape.
-You will find magical forests, untouched boglands, graceful waterfalls and amazing National Parks.
+Estonias most enjoyable aspect lies within its vast and diverse landscape.
+You will find magical forests, untouched boglands, graceful waterfalls and fantastic National Parks.